How Many Keywords Should You Use for SEO

 In addition to the insights from esteemed individuals in the field, it is crucial to seek the perspective of a highly regarded industry authority – Ahrefs.

 Ahrefs is a comprehensive SEO software suite incorporating many tools to enhance businesses’ online presence.
 It encompasses invaluable resources for link building, keyword research, competitor analysis, rank tracking, and site audits.
-It is primarily tailored for marketing professionals to help them to provide extensive features to optimize marketing strategies effectively.
+It is primarily tailored for marketing professionals to help them provide extensive features to optimize marketing strategies effectively.

 1. Every page needs a clear-cut topic

-1. Google has excellent skills at catching similar variations and spelling slip-ups
+2. Google has excellent skills at catching similar variations and spelling slip-ups

-1. Optimizing for one keyword can help you rank for many other keywords
+3. Optimizing for one keyword can help you rank for many other keywords

 But hold up because it’s not just about the primary keywords.
 It would be best to have those secondary keywords to cover a topic like a boss.